Key Takeaways

 Compare Multiple Insurance Quotes

-Request quotes from at least three insurers, comparing cheap small business insurance options and policy terms like exclusions and deductibles.
-A $1,000,000 policy from one carrier may offer different protection than another.
+Request quotes from at least three insurers and look at cheap small business insurance options, policy exclusions, and deductibles.
+A $1,000,000 policy from one company may offer different protection than another, so compare details closely.

 4. 4